tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 $ ping 192.168.1.1
 ```

-It should return `Network is unreachable` because VM1 doesn¿t know where to send the packets addressed at network 192.168.1.X.
+It should return `Network is unreachable` because VM1 doesnÂ¿t know where to send the packets addressed at network 192.168.1.X.

 ### 2.3 Configure VM2 as gateway